tscircuit/autorouting-cache-engine/README.md

 - `allowed_layers` indicates the layers that the autorouting is allowed to use for the solution
 - The normalized objects are translated to be centered about the "region of interest" which is the smallest bounding box that contains all the nets to connect
+- When creating NormalizedAutoroutingJson, you can specify a `marginOutsideOfRegionOfInterest` which indicates how far outside the region of interest to include obstacles.
+If an obstacle is outside the region of interest plus the `marginOutsideOfRegionOfInterest`, it will be ignored (it will not be included in the `NormalizedAutoroutingJson`)

 ### `LongString`